-To set up the Canon 5D Mark III to write to both the CF and SD card slots:
+Steps To set up the Canon 5D Mark III to Write to Both the CF and SD Card Slots

-· Record Mulltiple will record the same file type and size to both slots
+Record Multiple – will record the same file type and size to both slots

 Next time you go on a short trip, try using the 2nd card slot on your DSLR to backup for your photos during the trip.